Everything you need to understand the issue of quotas, the penalty, and LaSalle College’s situation

 Since May 2021, LaSalle College has:

-• Actively participated in the democratic debate around Bill 96 (now Law 14);
+• Actively participated in the democratic debate surrounding Bill 96 (which became Act 14).

-• Made several formal appeals to the Minister of Higher Education, Ms. Pascale Déry, and to Premier Legault’s office;
+• Has made numerous representations to the Minister of Higher Education, Ms. Pascale Déry, as well as to Premier Legault’s office and, since 2026, to Premier Fréchette.

-• Officially challenged the government’s decision in court as of July 2024;
+• Officially challenged the government’s decision in court to protect its rights before the deadline for filing a challenge expired in July 2024.

-• Received indirect support from Judge Éric Dufour who, in a related case (regarding McGill and Concordia), condemned similar government decisions as unreasonable and unsupported by convincing data.
+• Received indirect support from Judge Éric Dufour, who, in a similar case (McGill and Concordia), denounced government decisions as “unreasonable” and not based on compelling evidence.

 Why such a penalty?

 The total number of English-speaking students has not increased since 2019.
-The current issue is not one of volume, but of administrative distribution between two types of programs (ACS and DCS).
+This is not a matter of volume, but of the administrative breakdown between two types of diplomas (Attestation of College Studies (ACS) vs. Diploma of College Studies (DCS)).

-Nevertheless, the government continues to pursue a penalty that threatens an institution founded in 1959, with 66 years of commitment to higher education in Québec and in 10 countries.
+Nevertheless, the government has imposed a disproportionate penalty, threatening an institution founded in 1959 with a 67-year track record of commitment to higher education, both here and in 10 other countries.

 Our Perspective